 Language uniquely expresses concepts that are engrained in each culture.
-There is more emphasis on spirituality in Japanese culture, so a greater ability to describe spiritual concepts within the Japanese language.
-The American way of life generally emphasizes the physical and material over the unseen and spiritual.
+There is more emphasis on spirituality in Japanese culture, so there is a greater ability to describe spiritual concepts within the Japanese language.
+However, the American way of life generally emphasizes the physical and material over the unseen and spiritual.
 This makes it difficult to translate the Japanese concept of Reiki into English—there is no direct translation.

 Reiki: a truly holistic approach

 Spirituality is an innate part of ourselves just like our physical bodies, mind, and emotions.
 Our spiritual self is the part of us that witnesses our outer experience of body, mind, emotions, and interactions with others.
-We can choose to develop our spirituality just as we can choose to develop our physical bodies by exercising or our intellect by reading.
+We can choose to develop our spirituality just as we can develop our physical bodies by exercising or our intellect by reading.
 There is a phrase used by spiritual teachers, “The way out is in.”
 The way out of our suffering and separateness is to drop inside and witness our present experiences.
-Developing the spiritual aspect of ourselves helps us to recognize our oneness with the Earth and her inhabitants while supporting our ability to express our individuality by taking appropriate action at the appropriate time.
+Developing the spiritual aspect of ourselves helps us to recognize our oneness with the Earth and her inhabitants.
+It also helps us express our individuality by making it easier to choose appropriate actions at the appropriate times.
 Through supporting our individuality in this way, spiritual practice improves our relationship with ourselves.
 And when we feel better about ourselves, we take better care of ourselves—we make better choices that support our overall well-being.